stuartcrobinson/meilisearch/fj_guides/guide.md

 **Brief Summary:**

 Flapjack Search is a managed web service designed to simplify the deployment, scaling, and operation of search engines like Meilisearch (and potentially Typesense in the future) for application developers.
 It provides users with geo-distributed search instances, abstracting away the complexities of server infrastructure management and search engine operations.
 A core technical differentiator is its custom-forked Meilisearch engine supporting Single Index Snapshots (SIS), enabling efficient, fine-grained index mobility for horizontal scaling and resource optimization, all transparently managed via the Flapjack Request Router (FRR) API gateway.
+Users can also define Index Groups, collections of Logical Indexes guaranteed to be co-located on the same physical search engine instance, primarily for multi-index search capabilities.

 ---